orblivion/offline-cryptoparty/crypto_before.md

 Simply save them, labeled, in a text file that you will bring to the party.
 Some are known as SHA-1 sums, and the others are known as PGP fingerprints.

-Since this is for the sake of verifying untrusted information, you should straight to the source, rather than this not-so-trusted page.
+Since this is for the sake of verifying untrusted information, you should go straight to the source, rather than this not-so-trusted page.
 (Especially if the host of the party sent you to this page).
 So, instead, this will guide you to how to find it from official pages.

 ### 1) GPG4Win SHA-1 sum

 * If you go to: http://www.gnupg.org/ you will see that it endorses gpg4win.org for Windows
 * Visit The [gpg4win package integrity](http://www.gpg4win.org/package-integrity.html) page.
 * Under the **SHA1 checksums** header, copy the string of characters to the left of `gpg4win-2.2.1.exe`
+* It should look something like `29d77c74cc8034054ec050a4099d722759a1a18f`

 ### 2) GPG4Win Signing Key PGP Fingerprint